alexwlchan/alexwlchan.net/src/notes/2025/2025-08-28-arobase-in-morse-code.md

 ---
-layout: til
+layout: note
 title: The @ symbol was added to Morse code in 2004
 summary: It was added in May 2004, it's the first new symbol since the Second World War, and the French have a cute name for it.
 The rest of Morse code has some surprising omissions.
 date: 2025-08-28 22:48:59 +01:00
-tags:
-  - history
+topics:
+  - The world around us
-  - naming things
+  - Interesting words
-old_syntax_highlighting: true
 ---
 At the weekend, a friend spotted a "fun fact" at a café: that the @ symbol was added to Morse code in 2009, and was the first new addition since World War II.
 This fact goes around the Internet periodically, but it's only half-right.